87andrewh/CornerCulling/README.md

 Unfortunately, modern implementations of this idea are inaccurate or slow.
 I have developed a solution that is both perfectly accurate and faster than currently deployed solutions.

+## Technical Pitch

+Instead of using slow raycasts or a fast approximation like PVS, calcualte the exact angle between a player's line of sight to an enemy and the line segment from the player to the nearest corner.
+We get perfect accuracy for the cost of a few blistering vector products.
+However, a huge speed gain comes from caching--if a corner blocked a line of sight 7 milliseconds ago, it is damn likely to block the same line of sight now.
+So we can check recently used corners first.
+If they block a line of sight, we can skip checking every other corner.

+Also, we must account for latency to prevent popping.
+I do this by calculating angles not from the player's current position, but the most aggressive angles they could peek.

 ## Major Task:
 Big refactor ¯\\\_(ツ)_/¯